BlvckBytes/docs-world-economy/docs/overview.md

 - Usage: `/money <Set/Remove/Add> <player> <value> [world-group]`
 - Permissions:
   - `worldeconomy.command.money`: Execute the money command
-- Description: Admin-tool to manage the balance of any given player within either their current, or a specified world-group
+- Description: Admin-tool to manage the balance of any given player within either the executor's current-, or a specified world-group

 ### Pay

 - Usage: `/pay <name> <amount>`
 - Permissions:
   - `worldeconomy.command.pay`: Execute the pay command
-  - `worldeconomy.command.pay.cross`: Whether the player can pay to players in other world-groups
-- Description: Pay money to another player
+- Description: Pay money to another player - always within the same world-group as the sender's in.

 ### Pay Group